 1/2 teaspoon salt

 1/3 cup finely grated parmesan

 1/4 cup Spanish pine nuts

 Soak the breadcrumbs in milk, then squeeze out as much of the liquid as you can.
 Put the soggy crumbs in a bowl, and add the ground beef.
 Season with black pepper and the salt.
 Mix the crumbs and meat together thoroughly, using a fork.
 Add the garlic, parsley, cheese, nuts and currants.
 Mix again.

 Heat the oven to 450'F/220'C.

 Now roll the mixture into golf-sized balls.
-Golf makes me fall asleep.
+Golf-the-sport makes me fall asleep.
 It helps to have a bowl of water handy while you are rolling - keep wetting your palms with a little: it prevents sticking.